RichardDorian/AtlasHardware/docs/WebServer.md

 We also enable text compression (using `mod_deflate`) to reduce the amount of data sent over the network.

+Moreover, we add a few redirections to make URLs more friendly.
+For exemple, we are redirecting `/assets/image/{IMAGE_ID}` to `/assets/images?id={IMAGE_ID}`.
+This way, we can have a more readable URL while avoiding using search params.

 ## Note on minification

 If you happen to run the server on a Linux machine, you can use [PageSpeed](https://www.modpagespeed.com/) which is a module made by Google that minifies the HTML, CSS and JavaScript files.
 It's a great tool to use, but it's not required.
 See the download page for Apache [here](https://www.modpagespeed.com/doc/download).